-When remote start is activated, Auto-Comfort will work anytime the temperature conditions are correct when the feature is enabled regardless of remote start or regular keyless go start. and driver heated seat features will automatically turn on in cold weather.
-In warm weather, the driver vented seat feature will automatically turn on when the remote start is activated.
-These features will stay on through the duration of remote start or until the ignition switch is turned to the ON/RUN position.
+When Remote Start is activated, Auto-Comfort will work anytime the temperature conditions are correct.
+When the feature is enabled, regardless of Remote Start or regular keyless start, the driver heated seat features will automatically turn on in cold weather.
+In warm weather, the driver vented seat feature will automatically turn on when the Remote Start is activated.
+These features will stay on through the duration of Remote Start or until the ignition switch is turned to the ON/RUN position.

-The Comfort System can be activated and deactivated 2 through the Uconnect® system.
-For more information on Comfort System operation refer to "Uconnect® Settings" in "Understanding Your Instrument Panel".
+The Comfort System can be activated and deactivated through the Uconnect® system.
+For more information on Comfort System operation, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel."